NI-Measurement-Plug-Ins/pmic-labview/README.md

 - NI Programmable Power Supply (PXIe-4151)
 - NI Electronic Load (PXIe-4051)
-- NI Oscilloscope (PXI-5122) (note: required for Ripple measurement)
+- NI Oscilloscope (PXI-5122) (note: required for Ripple measurement and LED Driver measurements)
 - NI DMM (PXIe-4081) (note: required for LED Driver measurement)
 - NI Switch (PXI-2568) (note: required for LED Driver measurement)
+- NI FGEN (PXIe-5433) (note: required for LED Driver measurement)
 - Cables (Current rated: 50A continous)
 - [optional] NI Digital Pattern Instrument (PXIe-6570/1) (note: the software does not include DPI or its dependencies, but it may be required to communicate with the DUT)